City-state: Singapore

-A number of other small states share many of these characteristics, and are sometimes cited as modern city-states.
-Djibouti, Qatar, Brunei, Kuwait, Bahrain, and Malta each have a capital urban center comprising a major portion of the population and the majority of GDP.
-Each has more than one distinct municipality, with one identified as a capital city, though the same was often the case for historical city-states.
-Occasionally, microstates with high population densities such as San Marino are cited, despite lacking a large urban centre.

-Non-sovereign city-states
+Contemporary non-sovereign city-states

 Some cities or urban areas, while not sovereign states, may nevertheless be constituent states of a federation, or enjoy a high degree of autonomy.
 As such, they function as "city-states" within the context of the sovereign state to which they belong.
-Historian Mogens Herman Hansen describes this aspect of self-government as: "The city-state is a self-governing, but not necessarily independent political unit."
+Historian Mogens Herman Hansen describes this aspect of self-government as: "The city-state is a self-governing, but not necessarily independent, political unit."
 A city with more limited self-government may be referred to as an independent city.

-Some non-sovereign cities which a high degree of autonomy which have been described as city-states include:
+Some non-sovereign cities which have a high degree of autonomy, and have been described as city-states, include: